mIRC-Scripters/mirckb/docs/source/commands/dcc.rst

 Communication does not go through the IRC server like normal PRIVMSGs.
 DCC lets you chat as well as send and get files.
 DCC is usually initiated using the IRC server.
 DCC requires the use of your IP address to initiate a connection with another client.

 **DCC Chat:**

-This command lets you initiate a DCC chat connection with another client.
-The chat service enables users to chat with each other over a DCC connection.
-This method is more secured and much faster as it does not depend on the IRC server for processing of messages.
-If a user sends you a DCC chat request, a DCC chat dialog will popup asking you to accept or decline the request.
-Note that the DCC Chat messages are still sent as plaintext.
+.. note:: that the DCC Chat messages are still sent as plaintext.

 **DCC Get:**
 This command lets you separate download folders according to their file extinctions.
 Files not matching any of the extinctions you specified are placed in the default DCC get directory.